Tana (Finland–Norway): Fishing

+Installing temporary physical barrier

+As of the August 2025, there is barrier that lets water flow thru, but which most fish are too large to pass thru; the barrier is 420 m long, across the river.
+The barrier will supposedly be removed later that year.

+Earlier (2023), Norwegian authorities constructed a barrier with a trap that has sorted out hundreds of humpback salmon (on some days), while allowing other fish to pass.
+The installation is in the vicinity of Seidaholmen - and downstream of it.
+In August that year, media said that disassembly of the barrier had started.

 Transportation

-The Tana Bridge (or Nybrua) was constructed in 2020; its main span is 234 m.
+The Tana Bridge (or Nybrua) was constructed in 2020, replacing the function of a neighboring bridge from 1948; its main span is 234 m.

 The Sami Bridge at Utsjoki was constructed in 1993.
 The European route E6 highway follows the western shoreline of the river for most of the length of the river.

 In winter, there are usually two ice roads that are in use from December to April.
-These roads are located near Rustefjelbma and near Polmak, and have a weight limit of 2 t, but few other limitations.
+These roads are located near Rustefjelbma and near Polmak and have a weight limit of 2 t, but few other limitations.